ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 next to those of the righteous prophet Elisha:

 *"Rav Aha Bar Hanina said, how do we know that the wicked should not be buried next to the righteous?
-As it says: 'It happened that \[people\] were burying a man, and when they saw the raiding band they threw the man into the grave of Elisha.
+As it says: 'It happened that people were burying a man, and when they saw the raiding band they threw the man into the grave of Elisha.
 The man touched the bones of Elisha, and came to life; and stood up on his legs.'
 (Melachim Bet 13:21).
-Rav Pappa said to him, perhaps \[this person was resurrected\] in order to
+Rav Pappa said to him, perhaps this person was resurrected in order to
-fulfill: 'May twice your spirit rest upon me' (Melachim Bet 2:9) \[and since Eliyahu resurrected the dead once and Elisha resurrected the dead once, in order for Eliyahu's blessing to come to fruition Elisha still had to resurrect a second time\]?
+fulfill: 'May twice your spirit rest upon me' (Melachim Bet 2:9) and since Eliyahu resurrected the dead once and Elisha resurrected the dead once, in order for Eliyahu's blessing to come to fruition Elisha still had to resurrect a second time?
 He said to him, if so, what about that which was taught: He stood on his legs, but did not go to his home?
-\[Meaning, he died right after he moved away from Elisha's bones\].
-If so, where do we find \[the fulfillment of\]: 'May twice your spirit rest upon me'?
-Rabbi Yohanan said, that \[Elisha\] healed Na'aman's tzara'at, which is considered like death, as it says: 'Do not let her be as dead' (Bamidbar 12:12)."***^[63]{.underline}^**
+Meaning, he died right after he moved away from Elisha's bones.
+If so, where do we find the fulfillment of: 'May twice your spirit rest upon me'?
+Rabbi Yohanan said, that Elisha healed Na'aman's tzara'at, which is considered like death, as it says: 'Do not let her be as dead' (Bamidbar 12:12)."***^[63]{.underline}^**